xobotyi/await-of/README.md

 ```
 _But JavaScript has no multi-value return!_ - you would say.
 Sad, but true.
 But!
-It has a destructuring assignment.
-And `await-of` gives you ability to do this:
+It has a destructuring assignment and `await-of` gives you ability to do this:
 ```javascript
 import of from "await-of";